Tularemia in Fort Collins – August 25, 2014

 Please only report a die-off of multiple rabbits (more than one) in an area.
 Once tularemia has been confirmed in an area, further testing may not be useful and/or necessary.

 Current risk: low, but present

-The diagnosis of tularemia in four wild rabbits in Fort Collins has prompted the Health Department to alert residents to take certain precautions.
+The diagnosis of tularemia in eight wild rabbits in Fort Collins has prompted the Health Department to alert residents to take certain precautions.
 Larimer County residents are advised that tularemia-causing bacteria may be present in some local mammals — especially rabbits and hares.
-Residents have noticed a die-off of rabbits in some areas over the past few weeks.
+Residents may have noticed a die-off of rabbits in some areas over the summer.

 Tularemia is a bacterial infection most commonly transmitted to humans that have handled infected animals.
 Infection can also arise from the bite of infected insects (most commonly ticks and deer flies), by exposure to contaminated food, water, or soil by eating, drinking, or direct contact with breaks in the skin, and less commonly, by inhaling aerosolized particles carrying the bacteria (through mowing or blowing vegetation).